Edith Cowan University Information

 Qualification from a recognised training organisation (RTO)

-On successful completion of the UniPrep, you're eligible to be considered for entry to the majority of undergraduate courses at ECU subject to you also meeting any course specific requirements and availability.
+Upon successful completion of UniPrep, you are eligible to be considered for entry into most undergraduate courses at ECU, provided you also meet any course-specific requirements.

-ECU will make every effort to offer UniPrep graduates a place in their chosen undergraduate course, however, where the number of eligible applicants is greater than the number of places available, offers will be made on a competitive basis.
-Some courses, such as Nursing, Paramedicine and Occupational Therapy are very popular and attract a large number of applicants each year.
+While we make every effort to offer UniPrep graduates a place in their chosen undergraduate course, where the number of eligible applicants exceeds the number of places available, offers will be made on a competitive basis.
+Courses such as Nursing, Paramedicine, Imaging Science and Occupational Therapy are very popular and attract a large number of applicants each year.

 Australian citizens, holders of an Australian permanent humanitarian visa, Australian permanent residents and New Zealand citizens are currently eligible to study in a Commonwealth Supported Place, making these courses free, with no up-front or deferred tuition fee.
 Check ECU's website for details.

-Our Creative Arts Portfolio Entry (CAPE) pathway is for applicants who are passionate about art and design but may not have an ATAR or meet the minimum entry requirements by another means.
+Our Creative Humanities Portfolio Entry (CHPE) is a pathway for students who are creative and curious people but don't have an ATAR or don't meet the minimum entry requirements.

-This pathway is available for the following courses and majors:
+This pathway is available for the following courses:

-To be considered for any of these courses through this pathway, in addition to meeting the minimum academic requirements you'll need to satisfy the following:
+To be considered through this pathway, in addition to satifying the English and academic requirements you'll also need to provide:

 • an introductory letter;